UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 DEIR AL-BALAH, Gaza Strip (AP) — The United Nations was forced to stop deliveries of food and other necessities to Gaza on Friday and warned of the growing possibility of widespread starvation after internet and telephone services collapsed in the besieged enclave because of a lack of fuel.

-Israel announced that it will allow for the first time two tanker trucks of fuel daily into Gaza for the U.N. and communications systems.
-The amount is about half of what the U.N. said it needs to conduct lifesaving functions for hundreds of thousands of people in Gaza, including fueling water systems, hospitals, bakeries and its trucks delivering aid.
+Israel announced that it will allow two tanker trucks of fuel daily into Gaza for the U.N. and communications systems.
+The amount is half of what the U.N. said it needs to conduct lifesaving functions for hundreds of thousands of people in Gaza, including fueling water systems, hospitals, bakeries and its trucks delivering aid.

 Israel has barred entry of fuel since the start of the war, saying it would be diverted by Hamas for military means.
 It has also blocked food, water and other supplies except for a trickle of aid from Egypt that aid workers say falls far short of what’s needed.